Floored by Florence

 If that piques your interest, you need to get yourself to one of the best outdoor museums in Europe: the city of Florence.

-Today, this town of red rooftops and endless gelato vendors is the capital city of Tuscany, which is the region of Italy that we see in all the movies – dripping with vineyards, villas, and Vespas.
-And yeah, there are lots of pay-to-see sights on the must-do list here, like Italy’s Louvre, the Uffizi Gallery, or the Palazzos which seemed to have all belonged to the Medici family at some point.
+Today, this town of red rooftops and gelaterias is the capital city of Tuscany, dripping with vineyards, villas, and Vespas.
+And yes, there are lots of pay-to-see sights on the must-do list here, like the Uffizi Gallery, or the Palazzos.
 But the sights that have stayed with me after leaving Florence were the ones I saw just walking around the town: the statues in the piazzas, the shops on stilts clinging to the Ponte Vecchio, and the ever-present heart of Florence, the Duomo.

-And not just because it’s free.
-You should take a minute to closely observe the precise placement and lighting inside.
+Take a moment inside to observe the precise placement and lighting.
 I’m not one to usually notice such things, but in this church, it was the first thing that struck my attention.

-The Duomo casts a long-reaching shadow across the city, a constant reminder of how great Florence once was and how beautiful she still is.
+The Duomo casts a long-reaching shadow across the city, a constant reminder of how great Florence has been and how beautiful she still is.